The Queen’s Hamlet.

 We purchased the Passport ticket which included admission to the entire estate at the Palace of Versailles.
 While the gardens are free to visit (except on days with there are musical fountain shows or musical gardens), the Passport ticket allows you to visit the Palace, the gardens on musical days, and the estate of Trianon (which includes the Queen’s Hamlet).

 One thing that I appreciated while traveling in Europe is that many museums and places of interest (such as the Palace of Versailles) have free entry for visitors under 18 (under 26 if you reside in the EU).
 This saved us quite a bit as we were traveling with three teenagers.
-I would recommend that if your teenage looks questionable as to whether they are under 18, that you make sure they have I.D.
-This only happened at the Louvre in Paris.
-My seventeen year old is 6’6″ and at one checkpoint they asked his age and at another they asked for proof.
+However, I would recommend that if your teenage looks questionable as to whether they are under 18, you make sure they have I.D.
+This did happen to us, but it only happened at the Louvre in Paris.
+My seventeen-year-old is 6’6″ and at one checkpoint they asked his age and at another, they asked for proof.
 I did assume that we’d come upon this at some point.
 I used to carry his birth certificate in case we were ever questioned when we’d travel to Disney World (we never were).

 Today, I thought we’d walk around some of the cottages found at the Queen’s Hamlet.